 The Swimming with Wild Dolphins & Whale Watching trip is one of the most popular activities in Mauritius: enjoy a morning of swimming with wild dolphins and an afternoon of whale watching, off of the west coast of the island.
 Dolphins and Sperm Whales are spotted off of the coast throughout the year, while Humpback Whales are most common between July and October.
-Breakfast, lunch and qualified skippers are all part of the package.
 Make sure you book this popular Mauritius activity early, as spots fill up quickly!

 Swimming With Wild Dolphins & Whale Watching

 Get ready for the experience of a lifetime, a truly unique experience of swimming with wild dolphins and observing majestic whales, in their natural environment in Mauritius.

 After you get on board the speedboat, and the professional and qualified skippers will start by briefing you on the most important aspects of this experience, including:

 - The types of dolphins that you will encounter and their habits